andregoncrod/koerber-challenge-web-app/README.md

 ### Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/)
+You don't need it if you only wants to run the project.

 ## Project Setup

-Run all this commands on project base directory
+Run all this commands on project base directory.
+If you only want to run the project and don't have dev options you can user the powershell or bash to run prodution commands

 ```sh
 npm install